mj1thcjwovt/outlearn-modules/README.md

   {
     "name" : "your-new-path-name",
     "title" : "The Name You Just Chose",
-    "description" : "More explanation about your the glorious purpose of your path", "privacy" : "public",
+    "description" : "More explanation about your the glorious purpose of your Path", "privacy" : "public",
     "pages" : [
       {"page" : "./pages/welcome.md"},